BERNARD GEORGE HERBERT MORGAN

 Bernard speech to the 1992 COHSE conference on the final Merger debate, Bernard (wearing his now famous red trousers) gave the most impressive speech, so impressive that the insuring personal attacks by those opposed to the new union attacked Bernard personanally on his age, which only served to re enforce the reasons why we were voting in favour of the new union.
 On the Unison Bernard has stated "We have to build a completely new union"

-In 197?
-Tooting Bec hospital COHSE spearheaded by Bernard organised one of the first indefinite strike action taken by nurses in Britain, the strike lasted two ? days and secured a victory.
+In April 1976 Tooting Bec hospital COHSE spearheaded by Bernard organised one of the first indefinite strike action taken by nurses in Britain, the strike lasted two days with no emergency cover and secured a victory. "no other way to retain the practices it had built up over twenty years and which management wished to eliminate"

 On the 1982 dispute, Bernard believes their was a lack of leadership and believes we should have taken firmer action earlier on in the dispute.
 But Bernard did not believe in Emergency cover the union "should provide humanitarian cover, decided by those working in that area"